-If you are lucky, a slip and fall or trip and fall accident may cause you some minor embarrassment and leave you with a few bumps and bruises.
-Other times these accidents may lead to serious injuries such as fractures, dislocations, back and neck injuries, brain injuries, and nerve damage.
+If you are lucky, a slip-and-fall or trip-and-fall accident may cause you some minor embarrassment and leave you with a few bumps and bruises.
+Other times these accidents may lead to serious injuries such as hip fractures, broken bones, spinal cord injuries, shoulder injuries, traumatic brain injuries, and nerve damage.
 In some cases, people may initially think that their injuries are not serious only to later experience a delayed onset of injury symptoms.
-If you have sustained injuries in a slip and fall accident on someone else’s property, contact a Lexington slip and fall lawyer at Gary C. Johnson, P.S.C., to discuss your potential premises liability claim.
+Fall injuries are the leading cause of emergency room visits in the U.S.